knysti/xamarin-course/README.markdown

 * List + Api app + Navigation (extended version of the music player)

 ### Other stuff we have to cover
-* MVC, Activities - life cycles
+* MVC / Activities - iOS and Android architecture and life cycles
+* Notifications
-* Notifications, Persistence
+* Persistence
 * ...

 ### Project